Online Student Essay-Writing Website Told To Stop Promoting Cheating By Watchdog

 Customers were charged according to the length, target grade and turnaround of the essay with a one-day, first-class, 2,000-word undergraduate essay in English literature costing £1,045, reports The Times.

-The Oxbridge Research Group Ltd which owns Oxbridge Essays insisted that they stated across the website that the work purchased by consumers as a “personalised study guide” should not be handed in directly.
+The Oxbridge Research Group Ltd, which owns Oxbridge Essays, insisted it stated across the website that the work purchased by consumers as a “personalised study guide” should not be handed in directly.

 But a ruling from the Advertising Standards Authority (ASA) said the claims should be removed “to ensure that their website did not misleadingly imply that students could submit purchased essays as their own without risks”.

-Oxbridge Essays has sold over 70,000 essays and buying one is not illegal but the ruling from the ASA is just the latest in an apparent crackdown on the practice.
+Oxbridge Essays has sold more than 70,000 essays and buying one is not illegal, but the ruling from the ASA is just the latest in an apparent crackdown on the practice.

 Last year the ASA ruled online adverts for UK Essays gave a “misleading impression” and did not make clear the risks linked to submitting bought essays.